yingweiwo

 Pharmacodynamics

-Naldemedine is an opioid receptor antagonist with restricted movement across the blood brain barrier.
-This allows it to antagonize the periperal effects of opioid drugs such as constipation without interfering with the effects on the central nervous system.
+Nalmediline is an opioid receptor antagonist whose transport across the blood-brain barrier is restricted.
+This allows it to antagonize the peripheral effects of opioids, such as constipation, without interfering with central nervous system activity.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.